 Mrs B from Stockport sustained injuries to her left wrist and left shoulder following an accident when she fell over an uneven section of the footpath.
-We recovered £11,000 for her, which included an award in respect of domestic assistance required by her, and the cost of new furniture to assist her around her home following the accident.
+We recovered £11,000 injury compensation for her, which included an award in respect of domestic assistance required by her, and the cost of new furniture to assist her around her home following the accident.

 Mrs D was involved in a road traffic accident in which she sustained a neck injury.
 The neck injury required operative treatment, and she was away from work following an operation to her neck.
 We recovered a total of £32,000 for Mrs D, which included damages for personal injury, care received, loss of earnings and operation costs.